Redundancy Is All You Need (for CSP Sparsification): Introduction

 We conclude the introduction with a few directions of further study.
 See Section~\ref{sec:open-nrd} and Section~\ref{sec:conclusion} for a more thorough discussion of directions for future exploration.

 \begin{itemize} \itemsep=0ex \item \textbf{Making Theorem~\ref{thm:main} efficient.} Note that the underlying construction for Theorem~\ref{thm:main-code}, if made algorithmic, runs in polynomial time with respect to the size of the code, yielding an $\exp(O(n))$-time algorithm\footnote{This is already nontrivial, as a naive guess-and-check algorithm would require $\exp(\widetilde{O}(\NRD(\overline{R},n)))$ time. } for Theorem~\ref{thm:main}.
 The primary barrier in constructing our sparsifier in $\poly(n)$ time is the fact that an efficient sparsifier is also a kernelization algorithm, but kernelizing every CSP instance to its non-redundancy is a significant open question in the kernelization community \cite{carbonnel2022Redundancy}. \item \textbf{Computing $\NRD(R,n)$.} For a general predicate $R \subseteq D^r$, there is no simple (even conjectured) expression for $\NRD(R,n)$.
-In fact, even determining when $\NRD(R,n) = \Theta(n)$ is an open question (e.g., \cite{bessiere2020Chain,carbonnel2022Redundancy}).
+In fact, even determining when $\NRD(R,n) = \Theta(n)$ is a major open question (e.g., \cite{bessiere2020Chain,carbonnel2022Redundancy}).
 In Section~\ref{sec:open-nrd}, we explore a number of predicates from the various parts of the literature whose status is unresolved, including a predicate we categorize as the ``simplest unresolved predicate.'' \item \textbf{Non-redundancy versus Chain Length.} Recall we show that unweighted sparsification is closely tied to non-redundancy while weighted sparsification is closely tied to chain length.
 For non-linear codes, $\NRD$ and $\CL$ can be very different (e.g., Example~\ref{example:chain}), but the relationship for CSPs is unknown~\cite{bessiere2020Chain,carbonnel2022Redundancy}.
-In particular, it seems quite possible that there exists a CSP predicate $R$ for which $\wSPR(R, n, \eps) / \SPR(R, n, \eps) = n^{\Omega(1)}.$ \item \textbf{Average-case behavior.} From Theorem~\ref{thm:main}, we know that every instance $\CSP(R)$ has a sparsifier of size approximately its own non-redundancy, even if that value is much smaller than $\NRD(\overline{R}, n)$.
-As such, it may be possible that `average' instances of $\CSP(R)$ admit sparsifiers much smaller than the worst case. \end{itemize}
+In particular, it seems quite possible that there exists a CSP predicate $R$ for which $\wSPR(R, n, \eps) / \SPR(R, n, \eps) = n^{\Omega(1)}.$ \item \textbf{Spectral CSP Sparsification.} As mentioned, \cite{KPS25spectral} recently defined a notion of spectral CSP sparsifiers.
+Proving an analogue of Theoerm~\ref{thm:main} in this setting would be a rather interesting result. \end{itemize}